Victims of Domestic Violence

 You have the right not to incriminate yourself.
 At the same time, you have an obligation to make sure that another person is not prosecuted unjustly or wrongfully convicted.
 We can help you decide the best way to handle the problem.

-You are entitled to have an attorney represent you at every stage of the case if you so desire.
+You are entitled to have an attorney represent you at every stage of the case if you desire.

 Can You Be Accused of Making a False Statement?